Ultimate Guide to Appointment Scheduling

 HIPAA-compliance: Unlike a simple online booking system, any software that handles patient data needs to be HIPAA compliant.
 When you are researching different vendors, it is essential that you evaluate the specific policies they employ to regulate compliance.
 For example, the software should be using advanced encryption, in addition to having physical security on-site at the location of the stored data.
 When you find a vendor that is suitable for your practice, you are required to enter into a Business Associate Agreement (BAA) in order to be HIPAA compliant.

 Vendor support: Regardless of how sophisticated the system is or how advanced your technical skills are, you are inevitably going to run into some issues with the software.
-The best vendors will have a remote support team ready to assist as soon as any issue arises.
+T will have a remote support team ready to assist as soon as any issue arises.
 Additionally, whilst many vendors state that this is something they do, you should double-check whether they are available 24/7, and review their support policies in depth.

 Popular appointment scheduling software